Martin Ince is a journalist with a broad base of experience in science, technology, education, policy, the environment and other fields.

 Before joining the THES he was features editor of The Engineer magazine and technology editor of Engineering Today, and deputy editor of Freight Management magazine.

-He has made over 100 radio and TV appearances.
+He has made over 100 radio and TV appearances and is resident astronomy expert at BBC Radio Suffolk.